Nmartin19/Nacho_Portfolio/README.md

 QUERY: Lines 177 - 215

     - Western nations (except Italy) demonstrated a clear pattern: as vaccination rates increased, monthly deaths decreased.

        • This trend was particularly evident in France, Germany, Spain, UK and US, where vaccination programs coincided with declining new monthly deaths, despite varying infection levels.

        • France presents a particular interesting case, where the increase in new people vaccinated coincided with a decrease in deaths, despite a significant increase in new confirmed cases.

        • The case of westerns nations, and especially France, demonstrates the positive effect of vaccine administration in reducing mortality among confirmed cases.

     - Notable exceptions emerged in several countries.

        • Italy, deviated from the trend observed in other Western European countries, experiencing an increase in deaths from 9,183 to 11,647 between February and March 2021.

        • Additionally, concerning patterns were observed in Brazil, India, and Turkey, where despite ongoing vaccination efforts, outcomes were less favorable, suggesting impacts from healthcare capacity limitations and the presence of virus variants.

- - The data indicates that vaccination programs played a crucial role in reducing deaths, likely because they were complemented by strong public health measures.
-However, the degree of success varied significantly due to differences in healthcare infrastructure and implementation timing.
+    - Vaccination success varied by country:

+       • Most effective when combined with strong public health measures

+       • Results differed based on healthcare infrastructure and timing

     *Note: These patterns are observational and would require statistical analysis to establish definitive causation.*